Marvin Milkes: One and done in Seattle

 As the Pilots got ready for spring training in 1970, the only credible buyers who appeared on the horizon were bent on moving the Pilots to Milwaukee.
 This group, headed by Bud Selig, wanted to bring baseball back to a city still smarting over the 1965 move of the Braves to Atlanta.
 It had tried to lure the Chicago White Sox to Milwaukee, and failed to land a National League expansion franchise in 1969.
 MLB gave tentative approval for the sale to Selig's group, but the state of Washington got a temporary injunction to stop the sale.
 In response, the Pilots filed for bankruptcy to forestall any further legal action.

 As spring training drew to a close, Pilots players and management were unsure whether to report to Seattle or Milwaukee to begin the 1970 season.
 At the bankruptcy hearing, Milkes testified that the Pilots no longer had enough money to pay the coaches, players and office staff.
 Had Milkes been more than 10 days late in paying the players, they would have all become free agents and left Seattle without a team for the 1970 season.
 With this in mind, Federal Bankruptcy Referee Sidney C. Volinn declared the Pilots bankrupt on March 31—seven days before Opening Day—clearing the way for them to move to Milwaukee.
 The team's equipment had been sitting in Provo, Utah with the drivers awaiting word on whether to drive toward Seattle or Milwaukee.

 With the move being approved on such short notice, Selig and his syndicate were compelled to retain Milkes and the new manager he had just hired, Dave Bristol.
 The Brewers took the field with the outline of the old Pilots logo clearly visible on their uniforms, and Milkes was allowed to finish the season—during which Milwaukee won 65 games (one more than the Pilots had won the previous year), finished fourth in the AL West, and attracted 933,000 fans.
 Then, on December 17, 1970, Milkes turned in his resignation.

 After baseball: hockey and soccer

 As it turned out, Milkes' resignation signaled the end of a 25-year baseball career.
 His next job, in February 1972, was as the first general manager in the history of the New York Raiders, a franchise in the upstart World Hockey Association.
 But Milkes' tenure was brief; he resigned eight months into the job.
+He returned to the club in the same capacity, replacing his previous successor Jerry DeLise on 20 November 1973 when the franchise relocated to Cherry Hill, New Jersey and was rebranded the Jersey Knights.
 Almost a decade later, in 1981, Milkes was general manager of Soccer Los Angeles, which operated the Los Angeles Aztecs of the North American Soccer League, but the franchise folded and in November of that year he resigned.

 Slightly more than two months later, on January 31, 1982, Milkes died of an apparent heart attack at a Los Angeles health club.
 He was 58 years old.